 Ravinder Randhawa is an acclaimed author and a blogger at Huffington Post.
 She was born in India, grew up in leafy Warwickshire, now lives in London; agrees with the old saying from Samuel Johnson (in a non-gender way of course) “…when a man is tired of London, he is tired of life.”
 Loves a really good cup of coffee and is currently into Scandi noir.

-Ravinder is the author of A Wicked Old Woman, the young adult novel Beauty and the Beast and the highly praised The Coral Strand, the short story collection Dynamite and is currently working on her next novel.
+Ravinder is the author of A Wicked Old Woman, the young adult novel Beauty and the Beast , the highly praised The Coral Strand, and the short story collection Dynamite.

 British council: http://literature.britishcouncil.org/ravinder-randhawa

 Note: Beauty and the Beast was originally titled Hari-jan.